lfn-cnti/bestpractices/use-case/README.md

 # Networking Use Cases

-As part of any proposed best practices it is requested to provide 1 or more use cases showing where the best practice could be used.
+Proposed best practices are rooted in our model of how CNFs are used.
+A best practice is most clearly the right thing to do if it helps with a use case related to one or more of the actors.

 This folder contains different use cases, their description, references, and other context.